mscdw/Duke-Backend/System Diagram.md

 ### Post–Phase 2 PoV (Scaling Beyond 2 Sites)

 - **Collector Management UI:** A section in the Hub to register new collectors, monitor their status, and manage site configurations.
-- **Scalability with Message Queues:** Refactor the internal data flow to use a message queue (e.g., Amazon SQS) to enable horizontal scaling beyond two sites.
+- **(Tentative): Scalability with Message Queues:** Refactor the internal data flow to use a message queue (e.g., Amazon SQS) to enable horizontal scaling beyond two sites.
 This decouples data ingestion from processing, improving reliability and throughput under load.
 Estimated effort: **1–2 weeks**.
 ---

 ### System Diagram